I believe in a RIGHTEOUS "God".

 In humans, many men go to go-go bars and prostitutes but that is much less common with women.
 Many men brag about their conquests whereas many women are much more inclined to keep such matters private.

-Many people, especially men, do stupid things and lose their minds over mating.
+Many people, especially men, do stupid things and lose their minds over mating, especially in their younger years and before they gain much experience.

 Probably the strongest emotion to control is the one of sexual desire, moreso of males than females.
-Males can deposit their DNA into multiple females, but females must be choosy about which DNA they mix with, and want the best mate they can get.
+Females must be choosy about which DNA they mix with, and want the best mate they can get, such as intelligence and good health (good looks).
 We see this with multiple other species on this planet, but it also applies to humans, clearly.
-It feeds into many peoples' desires to have high status, wealth, and power.
+It feeds into many mens' desires to have high status, wealth, and power.
 Ego.
+Many females are attracted to all that, but many others have different tastes.

 There is an attraction to authority figures.
 For example, if a politician can convince you that they're part of your clan or tribe in beliefs, they can get many votes, even if an "outsider" politician behaves more ethically.
-(Maybe not your vote, but it works with a lot of basic people out there.)
+(Maybe not your vote, but it works with a lot of other basic people out there.)

 Tribalism contributes a lot to religion.
 On the good side, it's nice to go to church, get to know your community, make peace with people, and live together cooperatively and harmoniously.
 On the bad side, tribalism can lead to partisan politics.
 It is common for people to pick a side and then support and defend policies against another side, without really thinking about what's right or wrong on a point by point basis.
-The tribal emotion can lead to rationalization for your "insider" tribe.
+The tribal emotion can lead to rationalizations for your "insider" tribe.

 Tribalism can also lead to groupthink, and the adoption of a dogma, unquestioningly.